Is Canadian Pacific Railway Limited (CP) a Keeper?

 BofA Securities, on the other hand, stated in their research note that they expect to see CP reach a price target of $87, previously predicting the price at $85.
 The rating they have provided for CP stocks is “Buy” according to the report published on September 12th, 2022.

-Volatility was left at 2.24%, however, over the last 30 days, the volatility rate increased by 2.26%, as shares surge +3.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.27% upper at present.
+Volatility was left at 2.03%, however, over the last 30 days, the volatility rate increased by 1.81%, as shares sank -5.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.73% upper at present.

 Stock Fundamentals for CP